1961 AMC Metropolitan

 This Met was first owned by James Watson, the Metropolitan National Sales Manager.
 It has original factory installed Hudson horn button and Hudson hubcaps, Flying Lady hood ornament, overdrive and 110 mph speedometer.
 It’s also loaded with Metropolitan dealer accessories: windshield washer, temperature gauge, back-up lights, wheel trims and exterior mirrors.
 After our restoration, this Met won numerous judging awards including 1st Place at C.H.V.A.
 West Coast National Car Show and Le Cercle Invitational Concours d’Elegance.

-This station wagon was a prototype, built by Pinin Farina in Italy.
+This station wagon was a prototype, built by Pinin Farina of Italy.
 We have meticulously restored it to original condition.
 AMC Marketing Dept. rejected this stylish yet practical station wagon in 1958, preferring to reissue the discontinued 1955 2-door Rambler station wagon.
 Although the lower body is identical to that of a Metropolitan hardtop, the interior is roomier, as the roof doesn’t slope.

 The rear side windows slide open and the tailgate hinges downward, opening to horizontal position.

 1955 Metropolitan Astra-Gnome